openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-security.rst

 disrupting the operation of an OpenStack deployment.

-Refer to the documentation on :ref:`security_hardening` for more information on the role and how to enable it in OpenStack-Ansible.
+Refer to the documentation on :ref:`security_hardening` for more information on the role in OpenStack-Ansible.

 Least privilege
 ~~~~~~~~~~~~~~~